Applying to R-MA

 - Admission Test: We will accept the Secondary School Admission Test (SSAT).
 Registration information and testing sites near you can be found at www.ssat.org.
 Our school code is 6000.
 Other standardized testing can be substituted.

-- Recommendations: Two letters of recommendation are required (only one required for summer).
+- Recommendations: Two letters of recommendation are required.

 - Interview: Interview and tour times are available Monday through Friday, 8am - 3pm, by appointment.
 Saturday interviews are available on a limited basis, and must be scheduled at least 72 hours in advance.
 If you live too far away to visit campus, a phone or Skype interview will be arranged.
 R-MA's Skype account is R-MA.Admissions.